 What is the Co-Investment Programme basically?

 CIP is essentially the government’s provision of capital for SMEs without being impatient for returns.
 This is fundamentally meant to empower mature SMEs to compete in the international arena by allowing them access to mid-stage funding.
 Deputy Prime Minister Tharman Shanmugaratnam said that the CIP Scheme will “provide the capital to help SMEs that need more time to execute their expansion and internationalization plans”, during the Budget 2014 announcement.

 The CIP is now entering Phase II of its programme, during which the government has announced to inject $150 million of additional capital into two equity funds that will be managed by the private sector.
 Specifically, these equity funds will be managed by Heliconia Capital Management, which has matched the Government’s investment at a 1:1 co-investment ratio.
 This has resulted in over $500 million amassed for the purpose of catalyzing the global growth of SMEs.

-If your SME rakes in an annual revenue of up to $500 million, and is based in Singapore with at least three strategic decision-making members of the board including the Chief Executive Officer in Singapore, then your company qualifies for the Phase 1 of Co-Investment Programme.
+If your SME rakes in annual revenue of up to $500 million and is based in Singapore with at least three strategic decision-making members of the board including the Chief Executive Officer in Singapore, then your company qualifies for the Phase 1 of Co-Investment Programme.

 Does this mean foreign companies do not qualify?

 Not necessarily.
 Should your company plan to relocate its international headquarters to Singapore, your company can be considered for the CIP funding.
 However, there will be no restriction on the nationalities of the company owners or key managers.